bmaxdk/path-planning/README.md

 ## Rapidly Exploring Random Tree Method (RRT)
 Another commonly utilized sample-based path planning method is the ***randomly exploring random tree method (RRT)***.
 RRT differs from PRM in thatt it is single query planner.
-PRM spent its learning phase building up a representation of the entiree workspace.
+PRM spent its learning phase building up a representation of the entiree workspace and work with multiple query.
+However, RRT disregards tthe need for a comprehensive graph and build on a new for each individual query, taking into account the start and goal positions as it does so.
+It is more directed graph with a faster computation time.
+PRM is great for static environments, wheree you can reuse the graph, but certain environment change too quickly.
+RRT method serves these environments well.
+![alt text][image51]

 Algorithm pseudocode for the RRT learning phase: